PaulStoffregen/Time/Readme.md

   A companion Processing sketch will automatically provide these messages if it is running and connected to the Arduino serial port.

-- `TimeSerialDateStrings.pde` adds day and month name strings to the sketch above Short (3 characters) and long strings are available to print the days of the week and names of the months.
+- `TimeSerialDateStrings.pde` adds day and month name strings to the sketch above.
+  Short (3 characters) and long strings are available to print the days of the week and names of the months.

 - `TimeRTC` uses a DS1307 real-time clock to provide time synchronization.
-  A basic RTC library named DS1307RTC is included in the download.
-  To run this sketch the DS1307RTC library must be installed.
+  The basic [DS1307RTC library][1] must be downloaded and installed, in order to run this sketch.

-- `TimeRTCSet` is similar to the above and adds the ability to set the Real Time Clock
+- `TimeRTCSet` is similar to the above and adds the ability to set the Real Time Clock.

 - `TimeRTCLog` demonstrates how to calculate the difference between times.
   It is a very simple logger application that monitors events on digital pins